Exemption6877/odin-recipes/README.md

 Project: Recipes from The Odin Project.

-A simple website using only HTML.
+A simple website using HTML and CSS.